-A very slightly edited version of a feature concert review of The Grateful Dead and Jefferson Starship that was first published in Cash Box magazine Oct.
+A very slightly edited version of a feature concert review of The Grateful Dead and Jefferson Starship first published in Cash Box magazine Oct.
 11, 1975.

 By Stephen K. Peeples

 All photographs: Matthew Cupp

-SAN FRANCISCO – It’s an interesting sight to see upwards of 25,000 people smiling furiously on a cold and overcast day in San Francisco, as they did for a free concert by The Grateful Dead and Jefferson Starship on Sunday, Sept.
+SAN FRANCISCO – It’s an interesting sight to see upward of 25,000 people smiling furiously on a cold and overcast day in San Francisco, as they did for a free concert by The Grateful Dead and Jefferson Starship on Sunday, Sept.
 28, 1975.